matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 If there is a problem with the object, the box will appear with a dotted outline.
 There are a few  possible reasons for this happening:

 - there is no object with the name you used — make sure the Instrument Maker library is installed, and that you have spelled it the object name correctly
-- there are capital letters somewhere in the object name — almost all object names are lower case
+- there are capital letters somewhere in the object name —- almost all object names are supposed to be written in lower case
 - there are spaces missing between the object name and arguments

 #### Editing an object